torquebox/backstage/README.md

 You can install it via:

     jruby -S gem install torquebox-backstage

+By default, the gem command will try to install the latest versions of the TorqueBox gems that match the pessimistic version requirements of backstage.
+If you are installing backstage into a TorqueBox that is older than the latest release, you'll need to update your gem command to the latest version and use the `--conservative` flag when installing (the update is necessary due to a bug in older rubygems versions that prevents `--conservative` from working properly):

+    jruby -S gem update --system
+    jruby -S gem install torquebox-backstage --conservative

 Deploy backstage using the `backstage` command.
 You can deploy with security
 disabled: `jruby -S backstage deploy`